 Your next point of interest is the junction with the yellow-blazed Ernest Walters Trail (heretofore referred to as the Yellow Trail).
 It took us just over thirty minutes to get there from the parking lot.

 3. As you climb, keep an eye out for the Yellow Trail junction, which is well-marked but not so obvious that you couldn’t stroll right past it if you weren’t paying attention.
-You’ll find three yellow blazes on a large rock in the middle of the trail, and several yellow blazes veering off to your left.
+You’ll find three yellow blazes on a large rock in the middle of the trail (UPDATE December 2017: An alert local hiker noted that the three yellow blazes here were not quite as pictured below, and are now one-blaze-on-top, two-on-the-bottom, marking the beginning of the Yellow Trail, rather than the end.
+Perhaps the person who blazed this trail had a philosophical awakening about what is really the beginning, and what is the end.
+In any event, look for three yellow blazes here and you’ll be all set.
+Thanks for the heads-up, Harvey!) and several yellow blazes veering off to your left.
 Turn left here to follow those yellow blazes uphill, bidding adieu (for now) to the State Line Trail, as its blue-and-white blazes continue climbing straight ahead to your right.

 This is the start of your loop for the day – the next time you visit this spot, you’ll be coming down the State Line Trail with tired legs and, if all goes according to plan, a brain brimming with awesome new memories.